torcheeg/torcheeg/docs/source/installation.rst

 in datasets into graph structures and analyzing them using graph neural networks.
 This part of the implementation relies on PyG.

 If you do not use graph-related algorithms, you can skip this part of the installation.

-TorchEEG recommends users to manually install PyG to avoid possible
-errors:

 .. code:: shell

    # Conda
    # please refer to https://pytorch-geometric.readthedocs.io/en/latest/notes/installation.html
    conda install pyg -c pyg